HTTP-RPC/Kilo/README.md

 );
 ```

-this code could be used to create a query that returns all rows associated with a particular owner:
+this code could be used to create a query that returns all pets associated with a particular owner:

 ```java
 var queryBuilder = new QueryBuilder();